Progressively Projected Newton's Method: Abstract

 \section{Abstract}

-Newton's Method is widely used to find the solution of complex non-linear simulation problems in Computer Graphics.
-To guarantee a descent direction, it is common practice to clamp the negative eigenvalues of each element Hessian prior to assembly --- a strategy known as \emph{Projected Newton} (PN) --- but this perturbation often hinders convergence.
+Newton's Method is widely used to find the solution of complex non-linear simulation problems.
+To guarantee a descent direction, it is common practice to clamp the negative eigenvalues of each element Hessian prior to assembly---a strategy known as \emph{Projected Newton} (PN)---but this perturbation often hinders convergence.

 In this work, we observe that projecting only a small subset of element Hessians is sufficient to secure a descent direction.
-Building on this insight, we introduce \emph{Progressively Projected Newton} (PPN), a novel variant of Newton's Method that uses the current iterate residual to cheaply determine the subset of element Hessians to project.
-The global Hessian thus remains closer to its original form, reducing both the number of Newton iterations and the amount of required eigendecompositions.
+Building on this insight, we introduce Progressively Projected Newton (PPN), a novel variant of Newton's Method that uses the current iterate's residual to cheaply determine the subset of element Hessians to project.
+The benefit is twofold: most eigendecompositions are avoided and the global Hessian remains closer to its original form, reducing the number of Newton iterations.

-We compare PPN with PN and \emph{Project-on-Demand Newton} (PDN) in a comprehensive set of experiments covering contact-free and contact-rich deformables (including large stiffness and mass ratios), co-dimensional, and rigid-body simulations, and a range of time step sizes, tolerances and resolutions.
-PPN consistently performs fewer than 10\,\% of the projections required by PN or PDN and, in the vast majority of cases, converges in fewer Newton iterations, which makes PPN the fastest solver in our benchmark.
-The most notable exceptions are simulations with very large time steps and quasistatics, where PN remains a better choice.
+We compare PPN with PN and Project-on-Demand Newton (PDN) in a comprehensive set of experiments covering contact-free and contact-rich deformables, co-dimensional and rigid-body simulations, and a range of time step sizes, tolerances and resolutions.
+PPN reduces the amount of element projections in dynamic simulations by one order of magnitude while simultaneously improving convergence, consistently being the fastest solver in our benchmark.

-\ccsdesc[500]{Computing methodologies~Modeling and simulation}
+\ccsdesc[500]{Computing methodologies~Modeling and simulation} \printccsdesc